djjudas21/puppet-freeradius/README.md

 If this undefined, anyone is authorized.
 If it is defined, the contents of this attribute determine whether or not the user is authorised.
 Default: `undef`.

 ##### `user_access_positive`
-Control whether the presence of 'access_attribute' allows access or denys access.
+Control whether the presence of `access_attribute` allows access or denys access.
 Default: `undef`.

 ##### `group_base_dn`
 Where to start searching for groups in the LDAP tree.
 Default: `${..base_dn}`.